How Much Is Single Arch Orthodontic Treatment?

 Clear Aligners as an Alternative to Braces

 Traditional braces require the adjustment of multiple teeth at once, making them less ideal for patients who need to focus on only one area.
-In comparison, aligners provide more granular control in certain areas, making them a great option for correcting just one arch.
+In comparison, aligners provide more detailed control in certain areas, making them a great option for correcting just one arch.

-With clear aligners treatment times typically range from 6 months to 2 years depending on the case, considerably shorter than with braces.
+With clear aligners treatment times typically range from 6 months to 18 months depending on the case, considerably shorter than with braces.
 Also, with patients who have such a mild condition that they can treat one arch only, clear aligners are the best solution as there is no need for time-consuming dental appointments as everything can be arranged from the comfort of your own home, whilst even a single arch brace will require multiple in-person appointments.

 See our reviews of The Best Clear Aligners.